wabiconf/2025/_talks/talk22.md

 solving it becomes increasingly challenging under different genome distance models.
-In this work, we introduce a novel branching algorithm to efficiently find all breakpoint medians of k linear unichromosomal genomes, represented as unsigned permutations.
+In this work, we introduce a novel branching algorithm to efficiently find all breakpoint medians of $k$ linear unichromosomal genomes, represented as unsigned permutations.
 This algorithm constructs a rooted, labeled tree, where the sequence of labels along each complete ray defines a genome, providing a structured